cats-workshop/cats-workshop.github.io/cft.md

 * Measurement studies of transparency systems in practice
 * Social and legal implications of transparency systems

-## Program committee

-The list of PC members is available [here](/organization).

-## Submission guidelines
+## Submission Instructions

 Submissions must be in PDF format and must be non-anonymous.
 The goal of the submission is to convey to the committee the contents and quality of the proposed talk.
 As such, the speaker must be identified and must indicate whether they plan to attend the workshop in person.
-We strongly encourage speakers to attend the workshop in person.
-A submission requires a talk abstract, but can further include:
+We strongly encourage speakers to attend the workshop in-person.
+A submission requires a talk abstract, but can in total include:

 * A talk abstract (minimum two pages) [REQUIRED]
 * Expected presentation slides